Last Updated on

 Pregnant women are at a high risk of developing diabetes and they are often unaware of it.
-Consuming ginseng can lead to imbalances in sugar levels, which can lead to dizziness and lowered heartbeat, both of which are dangerous to both the mother and fetus.
+Consuming ginseng can lead to imbalances in sugar levels, which can lead to dizziness and lower heartbeat, both of which are dangerous to both the mother and foetus.

 7. Can Cause Headaches

-Ginseng is not recommended during pregnancy and is best avoided due to the side effects it causes in pregnant women.
+Ginseng is not recommended during pregnancy and is best avoided due to the possible side effects it can result during pregnancy.